ibm-cloud-docs/vpc/cli-reference.md

 ### `ibmcloud is instance-volume-attachments`
 {: #instance-volume-attachments}

-List all volume attachments of a server instance.
+List all volume attachments to an instance.

 `ibmcloud is instance-volume-attachments INSTANCE_ID [--json]`